bcomnes/top-bun/README.md

 │        ├── blog.layout.client.js # layouts can also define a layout client.
 │        ├── article.layout.js # layouts can extend other layouts, since they are just functions.
 │        └── root.layout.js # the defult layout is called root.
+├── globals # global assets can live anywhere.
+Here they are in a folder called globals.
-├── global.client.js # you can define a global js client that loads on every page.
+│        ├── global.client.js # you can define a global js client that loads on every page.
-├── global.css # you can define a global css file that loads on every page.
+│        ├── global.css # you can define a global css file that loads on every page.
-├── global.vars.js # site wide variables get defined in global.vars.js.
+│        └── global.vars.js # site wide variables get defined in global.vars.js.
 ├── README.md # This is just a top level page built from a README.md file.
 ├── client.js # the top level page can define a page scoped js client.
 ├── style.js # the top level page can define a page scoped Css style.